Eden Hazard: 2006–2009: Youth career

 After playing at the FIFA U-17 World Cup in August and September 2007, Hazard began earning call-ups to the under-19 team the following month in October.
-His first appearance came in a 2008 UEFA European Under-19 Football Championship qualification match against Romania coming on as a substitute in a 4–0 victory.
+His first appearance came in a 2008 UEFA European Under-19 Championship qualification match against Romania coming on as a substitute in a 4–0 victory.
 He subsequently played in the next two group stage matches against Iceland and England.
 Belgium lost both matches.
 The negative results eliminated the country from the tournament.
 Due to being an underage player the previous year, Hazard was eligible for the under-19 team for the 2008–09 season.
-Due to his growing participation with Lille's first team, Hazard was only allowed to play in 2009 UEFA European Under-19 Football Championship qualification matches by his club and, as a result, missed the 2008 edition of the Milk Cup, which was held during Lille's preseason.
+Due to his growing participation with Lille's first team, Hazard was only allowed to play in 2009 UEFA European Under-19 Championship qualification matches by his club and, as a result, missed the 2008 edition of the Milk Cup, which was held during Lille's preseason.

 On 7 October 2008, Hazard scored his first under-19 goal in the team's 5–0 victory over Estonia.
 Three days later, he scored a double in a 2–2 draw with Croatia.
-In the Elite Round, Hazard led the team in goals scoring three.
+In the elite qualification round, Hazard led the team in goals scoring three.
 In the opening match against the Republic of Ireland, he scored the lone goal.
-In the next match, Hazard was influential in the team's 5–0 thrashing of Sweden scoring a goal and assisting on two others.
+In the next match, Hazard was influential in the team's 5–0 win over Sweden scoring a goal and assisting on two others.
 In the team's final match, they faced Switzerland.
-Belgium needed an outright victory to progress to the 2009 UEFA European Under-19 Football Championship, but were eliminated from qualifying after drawing 1–1 with the Swiss, despite Hazard opening the scoring for Belgium in the 21st minute.
+Belgium needed an outright victory to reach the 2009 European Under-19 Championship, but were eliminated from qualifying after drawing 1–1, despite Hazard opening the scoring for Belgium in the 21st minute.